-The jury will consider the new information the two finalists provide before making a final decision.
-Keeping the existing building is still an option Minderoo Group will consider.
+The jury will consider the new information the two finalists have provided before making a final decision.
+Keeping the existing building remains an option.

 Beach-related hospitality embedded into landscaped terraces with two distinctive pavilions at street level.